Tomar (Rest day)

 The rooms in our hostel were beautifully decorated.
 This old typewriter on the desk of our room almost invited me to sit and type stories for the rest of the day!

-I could hardly put any pressure on my left foot and we spent some time just lazing around in the communal area of the hostel.
+This morning, I could hardly put any pressure on my left foot and we spent some time just lazing around in the communal area of the hostel.

 The Praca do Republica with the statue of Gualdim Pais.
 He was the first Grand Master of the Knights Templar, who established Tomar as the headquarters of the Order in Portugal